lpcsmath/gcakka/README.md

 By increasing the number of evaluators it is possible to parallelize the evaluation of solutions.
 The following parameters can be changed in the file application.conf.
-- numSolvers (number of actors which generate solutions)
+- numSolvers - number of actors which generate solutions
-- numEvaluators (number of evaluators to parallelize the evaluation of a solution)
+- numEvaluators - number of evaluators (per solver) to parallelize the evaluation of a solution

 It is possible to create those actors on remote actor systems, such that scaling is just a matter of changing a configuration file.
 There are two applications.